Daniel-Mietchen/events/PIDapalooza.md

     - Was there any discussion within the Committee?
     - Was there any discussion with the team who had requested the approval?
     - Was there any modification to the request as a consequence of the approval process?
+    - How to find past approvals or rejections for similar research?

 - Should each version of a research object get a new DOI?